-The main software highlight was Nvidia AI Enterprise 2.0, a new version of the vendor's cloud-native suite that enables enterprises to run AI systems and tools on the VMware vSphere platform.
+Nvidia released AI Enterprise 2.1 -- the vendor's cloud-native suite that enables enterprises to run AI systems and tools on the VMware vSphere platform -- on July 25.

-The 2.0 version comes after an update in January that featured integration with the VMware Tanzu suite of tools for managing Kubernetes clusters in public and private clouds.
+The update follow's the introduction of Nvidia AI Enterprise 2.0 in March and an update in January that featured integration with the VMware Tanzu suite of tools for managing Kubernetes clusters in public and private clouds.

-Enterprise 2.0 can support every major data center and cloud platform, including bare-metal servers, virtualized infrastructure and CPU-only systems, according to Nvidia.
+Enterprise 2.0 supports every major data center and cloud platform, including bare-metal servers, virtualized infrastructure and CPU-only systems, according to Nvidia.
 The suite also now supports Red Hat OpenShift.

-With the new version of the main Nvidia AI software platform, enterprises can now use containerized machine learning tools to build, scale and share their models on different systems with VMware vSphere.
+With the main Nvidia AI software platform, enterprises can now use containerized machine learning tools to build, scale and share their models on different systems with VMware vSphere.